How does Monash define authorship?

 Monash University adheres to its policy and procedure on Research Authorship and Attribution, which basically states that in order to be named as an author on a paper or poster presentation, you must have made a substantial intellectual contribution.

-Information on Intellectual Property (IP) can be found in chapter 6.1 of the Doctoral Handbook.
+Information on Intellectual Property (IP) can be found in the Guidelines on Graduate Research and Student Intellectual Property.

 Click here for a definition of authorship under the Copyright Act.